Skip to content

 The upper lakes are startlingly clear.
 The Tear, the highest at 2,535 m, is named for water so transparent you can see the bottom.
 Photo: Laveol / Wikimedia Commons, CC BY-SA 4.0

-Most walkers do the loop clockwise, climbing past the lower lakes first and saving the big view for the top.
-You do not have to visit every lake at water level; the joy of this hike is that the higher you go, the more of them line up below you.
+Most walkers go clockwise, past the lower lakes first, saving the big view for the top.
+You don’t have to reach every lake at water level; the higher you go, the more of them line up below you.

 Where is the viewpoint with all seven lakes?

-The famous shot, the one where all seven lakes stack up beneath you like steps, is taken from the ridge above The Eye and The Tear, on the shoulder of Otovishki peak (2,696 m).
-You do not need to summit the peak.
-There is a viewpoint on the ridge at roughly 2,500 m, reached by a steady climb from the upper lakes, and from there the whole staircase of water opens up in one frame.
-Give yourself the extra push to get up there; it is the reason most people come, and the panorama from lake level alone does not do it justice.
+The famous shot, the one where all seven lakes stack up beneath you like steps, comes from the ridge above The Eye and The Tear, on the shoulder of Otovishki peak (2,696 m).
+You don’t need to summit it.
+A viewpoint on the ridge at roughly 2,500 m, a steady climb from the upper lakes, opens the whole staircase of water in one frame.
+Give yourself that extra push: it’s the reason most people come, and lake level alone doesn’t do it justice.

 Several of the Seven Rila Lakes seen stacked below a high ridge on a partly cloudy summer day